 There are many ways San can work with you on designing one to meet your needs.
 Anything can be discussed for the purpose for your own memorial keeping in mind your intention.

 San especially likes this piece of the Project 911up series.
 It has many of the original wire cutting saw, circular makings on it.
 It seems to show echoes of voices from the past to the current.
 This piece can represent all those lost and those still here as family and friends can seem to listen to the enormous meaning that is special to each individual.
 It is a great piece which lends itself to many different possibilities as it shows some of the bentonite slurry on top.

-From school trips to the many people taking their children and grandchildren there, this is a special treat of a museum for us all.
+HEALING SCIENCE – Placed on September 11, 2021– is located at the History and Science Museum in Fort Myers, Florida.
+From school trips to the many people taking their children and grandchildren there, this is a special museum for us all.
 Most adults say once they leave the IMAG, they honestly don’t know who had more fun; the kids or themselves.
-This Science center and history museum deserves this piece.
-This sculpture was placed there by San the artist as a community endeavor.
-It is right at the entrance doors allowing people to come and see it anytime.
+This sculpture was placed there by San the artist as a community endeavor, located at the entrance doors allowing easy access.